DoubleF3lix/Allay/README.md

 Okay, back to the show.
 ```
-The first blank line in-between the delimiter (`#ALLAYDEFS`) and the text body is ignored.
+The first blank line in-between the delimiter (`#ALLAYDEFS\n`) and the text body is ignored.
 The delimiter cannot be escaped, so using it in your text will result in the definitions being ended prematurely and likely a syntax error.
 However, if this becomes an issue, you can change the delimiter by setting `definition_delimeter` in `allay.Parser()`.

 ---
 ## Notes